Ayokunle6/alx-low_level_programming-1/0x04-more_functions_nested_loops/README.md

 4. The function prints out 0-9 after it was called from the main.h file
 5. Function that prints 0-9 without 2 and 4.
 (The function is called from main.h file)
 6. A function that prints 10 times the numbers, from 0 to 14, followed by a new line.
+7. Using the for loop to write a function that draws a straight line in the terminal.